dcccc/Hartree_Fock/readme.md

 gcc Lebedev-Laikov.c -fPIC -shared -O3 -o liblebedevlaikov.so
 ```

-And package numpy and scipy  are also needed
+And packages numpy and scipy are also needed

 The pre-build file for windows is ready, which is HF-DFT_win.zip.

 ### Input File

-The first line is the keyword line, only several keywords are recognized, they are 'dft', 'hf', 'mp2' for method, 'sto3g'，'3-21g' and '6-31g' to set the basis set, and 'contracted' to used the contracted basis set, or original basis set will be used.
+The first line is the keyword line, only several keywords are recognized.
+They are 'dft', 'hf', 'mp2' for method, 'sto3g'，'3-21g' and '6-31g' to set the basis set, and 'contracted' to use the contracted basis set, or original basis set will be used.
 All other word will be omitted.

 Only elements from H to Ne are supported.
 As calculation is not fast, so don't attempt large systems.
 And mp2 method always takes much more time than HF, so use it with caution.